KelvinTegelaar/CIPP/docs/user/user-documentation/settings/notifications.md

 CIPP provides alert notifications for Tenants and CIPP actions, sent as one combined table in an email or webhook body.

-* [Tenant Alerts](../../tenantadministration/alerts/) create notifications regarding changes within a tenant.
+* [Tenant Alerts](../../tenantadministration/alerts/) (link no longer works) create notifications regarding changes within a tenant.
 See that help page for more information on managing those alerts.
 * CIPP Alerts relate to changes initiated via the CIPP platform.

 ### Available CIPP Alerts